mathspp/mathspp/pages/02.blog/functools-placeholder/item.md

 ## Using `functools.Placeholder` to reserve a place for an argument

-The singleton `Placeholder` can be used exactly for this: to reserve a place for a positional argument that will only be filled later.
+The new `Placeholder` can be used exactly for this: to reserve a place for a positional argument that will only be filled later.
 Using Python 3.14 (or later), you can write this code:

 ```py